-- Potassium nitrate (KNO3) can be purchased at Amazon.com and many hobby stores, but you can also find it in any hardware store or garden center packaged as stump remover.
+- Potassium nitrate (KNO3) can be purchased online and at many hobby stores, but you can also find it in any hardware store or garden center packaged as stump remover.
 This acts as an oxidizer.

 - Powdered sugar can be found in any grocery store.
 This acts as a fuel.